w3f/polkadot-wiki/docs/general/funding.md

 <DocCardList />

-If you are certain you want to apply for a W3F grant, head straight to our [application process documentation](https://grants.web3.foundation/docs/Process/how-to-apply).
+If you are certain you want to apply for a W3F grant, head straight to the [application process documentation](https://grants.web3.foundation/docs/Process/how-to-apply).
 Alternatively, the flowchart below outlines where we think the grants program fits in relation to other popular funding opportunities.